 Note: This guide is written assuming you have some familiarity with DSPs or programmatic advertising, not for an absolute beginner in marketing.

 Unlike other marketing platforms, the Optimization strategy on DV360 or any other DSP varies slightly.
-Normally, on other platforms, you would optimize for KPI’s such as CPM, CPC, CTR, CPA, etc. However, on the demand side platform (DSPs or DV360, you also need to optimize for pacing.
+Normally, on other platforms, you would optimize for KPIs such as CPM, CPC, CTR, and CPA.
+However, on the demand-side platform (DSPs, such as DV360), you also need to optimize for pacing.

 On DSPs, pacing and performance optimization work in conjunction and are interdependent.
 You must have observed that when pacing is poor, the KPI’s takes a hit.

-However, one thing is very clear, pacing or performance optimization is not one day task.
-You can’t optimize the Campaign one day and think it will fix the KPI’s or pacing.
-It takes consistent effort, our suggestion would be to do it weekly basis for the system to adjust to these changes.
+However, one thing is very clear: performance optimization is not a one-day task.
+You can’t optimize the Campaign one day and expect it to fix the KPIs or pacing.
+It takes consistent effort; our suggestion is to do it on a weekly basis so the system can adjust to these changes.

-The optimization on DSPs, such as the trade desk or Amazon DSP, slightly varies from DV360.
+Optimization on DSPs, such as the trade desk or Amazon DSP, varies slightly from DV360.
 But the core of optimization remains the same.
 So, if you understand how optimization works on DV360, it would be easier for you to comprehend optimization on other DSPs.

-We will cover optimization strategy on the Trade Desk or Amazon DSP soon, but today, we will cover DV360.
-Since it’s the most used programmatic media buying tool.
+We will cover optimization strategies on the Trade Desk or Amazon DSP soon, but today we will focus on DV360.
+It’s the most widely used programmatic media-buying tool.

-Also, if we cover both pacing and performance optimization in one article, you would lose interest, so we will keep the performance optimization on DV360 for some other day.
+Also, if we cover both pacing and performance optimization in one article, you might lose interest, so we will keep performance optimization on DV360 for another day.
 Here, we would cover pacing optimization on DV360.

-We strongly recommend that you go through the whole article, as we have covered every pacing improvement optimization strategy.
+We strongly recommend that you read the entire article, as we have covered every pacing optimization strategy.
 I understand it can be lenghty but once you read and follow the whole article, trust me, you won’t face any pacing challenge ever, at least on DV360.
 We also request that you leave a comment to let us know your thoughts or queries.

 Let’s start!